RubixML/Sentiment/README.md

 - [PHP](https://php.net) 7.1.3 or above

 ## Tutorial

+### Introduction
 Our objective is to predict the sentiment (either *positive* or *negative*) of a blob of English text using machine learning.
-We sometimes refer to this type of ML as Natural Language Processing (or *NLP* for short) because it involves machines making sense of language.
+We sometimes refer to this type of ML as [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) because it involves machines making sense of language.
 The dataset provided to us contains 25,000 training and 25,000 testing samples each consisting of a blob of English text reviewing a movie on the IMDB website.
 The samples have been labeled positive or negative based on the score (1 - 10) the reviewer gave the movie.
 In this tutorial we'll use the IMDB dataset to train a multi layer neural network to predict the sentiment of any text we show it.

+**Example**

+> "Story of a man who has unnatural feelings for a pig.
+Starts out with a opening scene that is a terrific example of absurd comedy.
+A formal orchestra audience is turned into an insane, violent mob by the crazy chantings of it's singers.
+Unfortunately it stays absurd the WHOLE time with no general narrative eventually making it just too off putting. ..."

 ### Extracting the Data
 The samples are given to us in individual `.txt` files and organized by label into `pos` and `neg` folders.
 We'll use PHP's built in `glob()` function to loop through all the text files in each folder and add their contents to a samples array.
 We'll also add *positive* and *negative* labels to their own array.